SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_2/Notes.md

 Clear criterion: Papers that either measure or attempt to mitigate some form of bias in recommender systems, and try their method (of measurement or mitigation) on a book dataset.

+Result!!
+Out of 45 yes's, now I have 33 yes's + 9 keeps + 3 no's\
+I made notes and looked at citations.
+My conclusion: include springer nature, elsevier, ieee. repeat with the same term.

+To-do:
+- Repeat everything for springer nature, elsevier, ieee.
+- Look at keeps! (maybe that later).

 ## Wednesday, 25 September 2024